monicagiraldochica/bash_tutorial/docs/files2.md

 In this example, we obtained the same result using either `patterns3.txt` or `patterns4.txt`.
 When you want to select any line that contains any pattern in a list of patterns, you can either put each pattern in a different line of the text file or use the or (`||`) symbol to concatenate all the patterns or rules.

-**Example 26:** Print the value of one column for those lines that have specific values in other columns Print the ID (first column) of those subjects in `file3.csv` that belong to `"Group1"` (second column), and have age (third column) greater than 60, or that belong to `"Group3"` (second column) and have age (third column) less than 20.
+**Example 26:** Print the first column of those lines in `file3.csv` that have value `"Group1"` in the second column, and value greater than 60 in the third column. *Or* that have value `"Group3"` in the second columnvalue less than 20 in the third column.

 In this example, we want to print any line that contains one of the following rules: